 Yes, I’m going to be that mom that shows up at the zoo with a mason jar salad.

 This actually happened because I made this quinoa salad and had a ton leftover.
+Easy salads like this are a great way to make use of leftovers!

 You can tell what state my mind is in by looking at my kitchen.
 It’s been a crazy busy week for me and my kitchen is a mess.
 A huge mess!
 But I’m not going to think about it right now.
 Let’s focus on this salad.